vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 Joe's, where I made a few purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).
 On the way back, I stopped at Walgreens to buy a few items.

+## Sunday April 21

+In the morning and early afternoon, I was out to attend an event.